ssmanji89/jekyll-TeXt-theme.sulemanji.com/index.md

 # Suleman Manji

-With a rich background in IT consulting, I specialize in cloud services, privileged access management, and automation, with a keen focus on leveraging technology to augment human endeavors.
-As a holder of a Bachelor’s degree in Management of Information Systems from the University of Houston's Bauer School of Business, I marry academic insights with extensive practical experience to navigate the technical landscape.
-My curiosity drives me towards continuous learning, often indulging in science documentaries and innovative engineering methodologies.
+With extensive experience in IT consulting, I specialize in cloud services, privileged access management, and automation—driven by a passion for leveraging technology to amplify human potential.
+Holding a Bachelor's degree in Management of Information Systems from the University of Houston's Bauer School of Business, I combine academic knowledge with practical expertise to navigate the ever-evolving tech landscape effectively.
+My relentless curiosity fuels a commitment to continuous learning, often immersing myself in science documentaries and innovative engineering practices.

-I have a proven track record in executing technical projects, optimizing security postures, and driving operational efficiencies across diverse organizational settings.
-My ability to demystify complex technical concepts and collaborate effectively with cross-functional teams, stakeholders, and clients has been instrumental in achieving shared goals and delivering value.
+I have a proven track record of executing technical projects, enhancing security postures, and driving operational efficiencies across diverse organizational settings.
+My ability to demystify complex technical concepts and collaborate seamlessly with cross-functional teams, stakeholders, and clients has been instrumental in achieving shared goals and delivering measurable value.

 ## Contact
 - **Mobile:** [281.904.1969](tel:2819041969)
 - **Email:** [ssmanji89@gmail.com](mailto:ssmanji89@gmail.com)
 - **LinkedIn:** [www.linkedin.com/in/sulemanmanji](https://www.linkedin.com/in/sulemanmanji)

+## Education
+- **Bachelor of BA in Management Information Systems**; University of Houston-Bauer College of Business - Houston, TX; January 2009 to May 2013
+- **Certificate in Corporate Entrepreneurship**; University of Houston - Houston, TX; June 2011 to January 2012
+- **Certificate in Corporate Intrapreneurship**; University of Houston - Houston, TX; January 2012 to June 2012

 ## Professional Experience

 ### **StackAdvisors, LLC. - Denver, CO**